Extension and averaging operators for finite fields

 In addition, we have the following formula

-because $\eta$ is the multiplicative character on ${\mathbb F_q}$ of order two.
 For the nice proofs for the properties related to the Gauss sums, see Chapter $5$ in \cite{LN97} and Chapter $11$ in \cite{IKow04}.
 When we complete the square and apply a change of variable, the formula (\ref{complete}) yields the following equation: for each $a\in {\mathbb F_q}\setminus \{0\}, b \in {\mathbb F_q}$

 We shall name the skill used to obtain the formula (\ref{method}) as the complete square method.
-Relating the inverse Fourier transform of $d\sigma$ with the Gauss sum, we shall obtain the explicit form of $(d\sigma)^\vee$, the inverse Fourier transform of the surface measure on $S.$ We have the following lemma. \begin{lemma} Let $d\sigma$ be the surface measure on $S$ defined as in (\ref{defofSr}).
+Relating the inverse Fourier transform of $d\sigma$ with the Gauss sum, we shall obtain an explicit form of $(d\sigma)^\vee$, the inverse Fourier transform of the surface measure on $S.$ We have the following lemma. \begin{lemma} Let $d\sigma$ be the surface measure on $S$ defined as in (\ref{defofS}).
 If $d\geq 3$ is odd, then we have